formicidae-tracker/documentation/IT-Infrastructure.md

 This allows users to prepare and preserve their configuration files on private laptops.

 ## Gateway
 The gateway computer separates the local tracking network from the internet and hosts the **olympus** webapp that displays climate data, warnings and errors.
-It also provides the ports for the web streaming of the tracking video output.
+It also provides a streaming webserver to remotely monitor ongoing tracking experiments.

 # Conclusion
 * To setup an experiment, the user needs a setup PC and access to the local tracking network switch.